-Looking for a lodge at Ashlea Pools in Shropshire?
-This modern holiday park is built with families and couples in mind, offering a foothold in a rural corner of the country.
+Ashlea Pools Holiday Park is a modern holiday park is built with families and couples in mind, offering a foothold in a rural corner of the country.
 This extensive holiday retreat is run by family owners, and the park has overseen considerable development in just a few short years.
 The park is a recipient of the David Bellamy Conservation Award, and the site is designed to blend in with surrounding greenery and woodland for miles around.

 Why Choose Ashlea Pools?

-Ashlea Pools is popular with local families and couples for its extensive fishing lake, its wide open spaces and its luxury living standards.
+The site is popular with local families and couples for its extensive fishing lake, its wide open spaces and its luxury living standards.
 The park offers a variety of different options for holidaymakers keen to explore the region from an eco-friendly base.
 The management at the park is proud of its focus on preserving the local environment.
-Ashlea Pools is likely to appeal to holidayers who are looking for an escape into nature and greenery, while still having access to local attractions, walks and facilities elsewhere.
+The park is likely to appeal to holidayers who are looking for an escape into nature and greenery, while still having access to local attractions, walks and facilities elsewhere.

 The park has a full shop on-site which sells everyday groceries, canned and packaged goods, alcohol, sweet treats and more.
 Holidaymakers and families may therefore find much of what they need to fuel their break on-site.
 There are also full washing and drying facilities available, making it easy for visitors to clean up and get ready for the days ahead.